MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 > [!NOTE]

-> You can directly update/renew  the certificate if you want to renew from the same key/certificate.
-You do not need this procedure.
+> If you want to update from the same key/certificate, You can directly update, you do not need to go through this procedure.

 1. Export the certificate with private key and import it on the all NC nodes **My** and **Root** store if it is a self-signed certificate.